Different ways to write a comment in Typescript| Angular Component Comment example

 Conclusion

-In Conclusion, We learned to write comments in Angular and typescript.
+In Conclusion, We learned to write comments in Angular and Typescript.
 You can write single, multiline, and documentation comments in Typescript.
 Includes declare comments in Angular typescript and template HTML components.